 Notting Dale, Kensington & Chelsea

 A notoriously deprived enclave situated to the west of the much better-known and better-off district of Notting Hill

 In the mid-19th century this was a brickmaking area and Kensington Potteries was the largest employer.
 Gypsies lived here seasonally.

 From the 1860s Notting Dale was built up with cheap housing and the new residents scraped a living by taking in laundry or keeping pigs.

-Having started badly, conditions got worse.
-In 1893 the Daily News reckoned Notting Dale was the most “hopelessly degraded” place in London.
+Having started badly, conditions in Notting Dale soon got worse.
+In 1893 the Daily News reckoned this was the most “hopelessly degraded” place in London.
 The social reformer and statistician Charles Booth charted terrible hardship just a few hundred yards west of the wealth that radiated outwards from Lansdowne Crescent.